zmievsa/cadwyn/docs/index.md

 ## Important warnings

 1. The goal of Cadwyn is to **minimize** the impact of versioning on your business logic.
 It provides all necessary tools to prevent you from **ever** checking for a concrete version in your code.
 So please, if you are tempted to check something like `api_version_var.get() >= date(2022, 11, 11)` -- please, take another look into [reference](#version-changes-with-side-effects) section.
 I am confident that you will find a better solution there.
-2. Cadwyn does not include a header-based router like FastAPI.
-We hope that soon a framework for header-based routing will surface which will allow cadwyn to be a full versioning solution.
-3. I ask you to be very detailed in your descriptions for version changes.
+2. I ask you to be very detailed in your descriptions for version changes.
 Spending these 5 extra minutes will potentially save you tens of hours in the future when everybody forgets when, how, and why the version change was made.
-4. We migrate responses backwards in versions from the latest version using data migration functions and requests forward in versions until the latest version using properties on pydantic models.
-5. Cadwyn doesn't edit your imports when generating schemas so if you make any imports from versioned code to versioned code, I would suggest using [relative imports](https://docs.python.org/3/reference/import.html#package-relative-imports) to make sure that they will still work as expected after code generation.
+3. Cadwyn doesn't edit your imports when generating schemas so if you make any imports from versioned code to versioned code, I would suggest using [relative imports](https://docs.python.org/3/reference/import.html#package-relative-imports) to make sure that they will still work as expected after code generation.

 ## Reference